 When I was a younger man, I had the great fortune to work on the island of Molokai, in the Hawaiian Island chain.
-At the time, Molokai was quite rural and the company that I worked for, was constructing a new Golf Course.
+At the time, Molokai was quite rural and the company that I was working for was constructing a new 36-hole Golf Course.

 The site was rather remote and offered solitude in traversing the hills and valley’s of an alluring imaginative horizon and drawing a mental picture for developing a greater appreciation for life.